 Investing in Opportunity Zones with Cadre

 Since the inception of our Opportunity Zones program, Cadre has reviewed over 200 transactions, many of which featured one or more of these potential risks.
 By adhering to a deal-by-deal approach, Cadre has been able to remain patient and discerning, only pursuing deals we believe offer a compelling risk-adjusted return before accounting for the potential tax benefits.
-While this has limited the number of OZ deals available on Cadre’s platform, we believe this rigorous approach will ultimately lead to a better outcome for investors.
+While this has limited the number of Opportunity Zone deals available on Cadre’s platform, we believe this rigorous approach will ultimately lead to a better outcome for investors.